 Rockland County Hazing Lawyer

 Being charged with hazing can be both emotionally and mentally stressful.
-Although hazing charges are traditionally brought against students in colleges or universities, New York hazing laws can apply to adults as well.
+Although hazing charges are traditionally brought against students in colleges or universities, state laws can apply to adults as well.
 As a result, any individual accused of hazing needs a competent lawyer to help them defend their rights.

 Hazing generally occurs in situations where a person joins or is inducted into, an organization, such as a fraternity, sorority, social club, or other organization.
 Often this is at college campuses such as St. Thomas Aquinas College, Pace University, SUNY Purchase, and Iona College.
 In many cases, hazing consists of encouraging that person to engage in a variety of potentially embarrassing or unusual activities as a means to demonstrate their commitment to the organization.
 These activities can range from harmless pranks to possibly life-threatening stunts.